b-m-f/dev-env-tapl/README.md

 You need to have [Nix](https://nixos.org/) Installed.

-Now run `nix-shell` to enter into a new __Shell Session__ with all dependencies for the Host System installed.
+Now run `nix develop` to enter into a new __Shell Session__ with all dependencies for the Host System installed.

 Run VsCode with `code`.